akrampathan07/Deep-Learning-Project/README.md

-# Deep-Learning-Project- Mental Health analysis
+# Deep-Learning-Project- Mental Health analysis using LSTM
 The primary objective is to move beyond binary classifications (e.g., casual conversations vs. mental health-related discussions) and delve into a nuanced analysis of mental health ailments and their severity.
 By scrutinizing the textual data gleaned from Reddit, the project seeks to